 Common signs of facial trauma include:

-If facial trauma is present, it must be carefully examined and often required a CT scan to diagnose any fractured bones.
+If facial trauma is present, it must be carefully examined and often requires a CT scan to diagnose any fractured bones.

 How is Facial Trauma Surgery Done?